Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Dragonborn.md

 A ravenite uses the dragonborn traits in the [Player’s Handbook](https://www.dndbeyond.com/sources/phb "Player’s Handbook"), with the following traits replacing the Ability Score Increase and Damage Resistance traits.

-_**Ability Score Increase.**_ Your Strength score increases by 2, and your Constitution score increases by 1.
+**Ability Score Increase**:: Your Strength score increases by 2, and your Constitution score increases by 1.

-_**Darkvision.**_ You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
+**Darkvision**:: You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
 You can’t discern color in darkness, only shades of gray.

-_**Vengeful Assault.**_ When you take damage from a creature in range of a weapon you are wielding, you can use your reaction to make an attack with the weapon against that creature.
+**Vengeful Assault**:: When you take damage from a creature in range of a weapon you are wielding, you can use your reaction to make an attack with the weapon against that creature.
 Once you use this trait, you can’t do so again until you finish a short or long rest.

 ### Dragonborn in the [[Dwendalian Empire]]